manel1874/QSHY/UPGMA/README.md

 $ ./runUPGMA 2 1
 ```

 In the presented example Alice has id 0, Bob id 1 and Charlie has id 2.
+In case we want to run the quantum solution, we simply have to run './qrunUPGMA' instead of './runUPGMA'.

 4. The output result is saved inside phylogeneticTree folder.
 In order to better visualize the tree you can go to [this website](http://etetoolkit.org/treeview/).